cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

    * type in the Zoom chat window
 * I will attempt to monitor each of these and acknowledge people in the order in which they requested to speak.
 * This class will be recorded in Zoom.
 Videos will be posted on the course Blackboard site.
 Videos may also be used in other GMU courses or video snippets that do not identify students may be used in public forum (e.g. website, twitter, etc.) as an example or advertisement of online course instruction.
 If you have privacy concerns, please speak to me ASAP.
-* Please be patient with technical issues as we all learn how best to do online learning via Zoom and do the best we can with our personal home internt.
+* Please be patient with technical issues as we all learn how best to do online learning via Zoom and do the best we can with our personal home internet.
 Your feedback however is also welcome and encouraged.
 See Feedback section below.

 > ## Introductions and Using Zoom
 >